gbaudino/ARMv8-FrameBuffer-Project/README.md

 ./install.sh
 ```

 > **Note**
-> If your system is not archlinux based and you want to perform this installation, then you will need to find a way to install what is installed with it in the following commands and in the install.sh file.
+> If your system is not archlinux based and you want to perform this installation, then you will need to find a way to install what is installed with it in the above command and in the install.sh file.

 ## Usage
 The follow command build, run and clean Docker container which runs the program

 > **Note**
 > By executing the run.sh file we are deleting the container at the end of its execution so as not to retain unnecessary containers.

 ```